nodejs/TSC/TSC-Charter.md

 Multiple-candidate methods may be reduced to simple election by plurality when there are only two candidates for one position to be filled.
 No election is required if there is only one candidate and no objections to the candidates election.
-Elections shall be done within the Projects by the Collaborators active in the Project.
+Elections shall be done within the projects by the Collaborators active in the project.

-The TSC will elect from amongst voting TSC members a TSC Chairperson to work on building an agenda for TSC meetings and a TSC Director to represent the TSC to the Board for a term of one year according to the Node.js Foundation’s By-laws.
-The Chair and Director may be (but are not required to be) the same person.
-The TSC shall hold annual elections to select a TSC Chairperson and Director; there are no limits on the number of terms a TSC Chairperson or Director may serve.
+The TSC will elect from amongst voting TSC members a TSC Chairperson to work on building an agenda for TSC meetings and a voting OpenJS Cross Project Council (CPC) voting member to represent the TSC in the OpenJS Foundation for a term of one year.
+The Chair and voting CPC member may be (but are not required to be) the same person.
+The TSC shall hold annual elections to select a TSC Chairperson and voting CPC member; there are no limits on the number of terms a TSC Chairperson or voting CPC member may serve.

 ## Section 8.
 Voting